dmitriynaumov1024/fwsh/README.md

 # fwsh

-Production management and order processing system for a furniture workshop
+**fwsh** `/fish/` - is a production management and order processing system for a furniture workshop; a project for my bachelor's qualifying paper.

 Copyright 2022 - 2023 Dmitriy Naumov naumov1024@gmail.com